iconoclasthero/indexopus/README.md

 # chaptersplit
 I have included a utility I've been using that splits .m4b, .mp3, and .opus files into chapters from an embedded index.
 As shown in the code, it is not mine originally and I haven't cleaned it up at all, but should you want to run a conversion step in parallel before using indexopus to stitch the constiuent parts up again, this will do that, but presently the split files are going to /dev/shm/cache/convert which may or may not be where _you_ want them to go.
 Adjust outputdir="/dev/shm/cache/convert" if you like (it should work fine on Ubuntu which includes /dev/shm by default; if left here, the conversion will be done on a scratch tmpfs ram drive).

+# opus.book.4
+I use screen and opus.book.4 (also included and uncleaned) to manage the conversions for me.
+The "4" refers to the number of cores I have and use.
+YMMV, change the code to the number of parallel conversion jobs you want.